The White Lady (Namibia)

-The White Lady is a rock painting, located on a panel, also depicting other art work, on a small rock overhang, deep within Brandberg Mountain.
+The White Lady is a rock painting, located on a panel, which also displays other art work.
+The paintings can be found on a small rock overhang, deep within Brandberg Mountain.
 The giant granite monolith located in Damaraland and called 'The Brandberg' is Namibia's highest mountain.
 The painting's German name is Weiße Dame.

 The painting has long been an archaeological dilemma, and several different hypotheses have been put forth on its origins, authorship and dating.
-It is now usually accepted to be a bushmen painting, dating back at least 2000 years ago.
+It is now usually accepted to be a bushmen painting, dating back to at least 2000 years.

 Location and description

-The "White Lady" archaeological site is located close to the road from Khorixas to Hentie's Bay, in the area of Uis, on the Brandberg Massif.
-The Brandberg itself hosts over 1.000 bushmen paintings, scattered around in rock shelters and caves.
+The "White Lady" archaeological site is located close to the road from Khorixas to Henties Bay, in the area of Uis, on the Brandberg Massif.
+The Brandberg itself hosts over 1.000 bushmen paintings, scattered across rock shelters and caves.

 The "White Lady Group" is found in a cave known as "Maack Shelter" and portrays several human figures as well as oryxes, on a rock panel measuring about 5.5 m x 1.5 m.
 The "White Lady" is the most detailed human figure in the group, and measures about 39.5 cm x 29 cm.
-To reach The White Lady it is necessary to hike for about 45-60 minutes over rough terrain, along the gorge of the normally dry Tsisab river.
+To reach the White Lady it is necessary to hike for about 45–60 minutes over rough terrain, along the gorge of the normally dry Tsisab river.

 It is usually assumed that the painting shows some sort of ritual dance, and that the "White Lady" is a shaman.
 She has white legs and arms, which may suggest that her body was painted or that she was wearing some sort of decorative attachments on her legs and arms.
 She holds a bow in one hand and perhaps a goblet in the other.
 Because of the bow and the oryxes, the painting has also been interpreted as a hunting scene.
 Apart from the shaman/lady, the other human figures have less detail, and are mostly completely black or completely white.
 One of the oryxes has human legs.
-The painting was probably made of ochre, charcoal, manganese, hematite, with blood serum, egg white, and casein used as binding agents.
+The paint was probably made of ochre, charcoal, manganese, hematite with blood serum, egg white and casein used as binding agents.

 The painting has undergone severe damage since it was first discovered in the early 20th century.
-For a few decades, tourists would pour water on the painting to make the colors more clearly visible, causing the painting to fade quickly.
-The site is now a protected heritage site of Namibia, and visiting is only permitted with official guides.
-For the protection of the art, bags and bottles are not allowed at the far end of the trail.
+For a few decades, tourists would pour water onto the painting to make the colors more clearly visible, causing the painting to fade quickly.
+The site is now a protected heritage site of Namibia and visiting is only permitted with official guides.
+For protection of the art works, bags and bottles are not allowed at the far end of the trail.

-Because of tourist protests, the metal wire netting has been replaced by only two metal bars, for a much better view.
+Because of tourist protests, the metal wire netting has been replaced by only two metal bars, to ensure a better view.